zksecurity/zkbugs/README.md

 # zkbugs

 Reproduce ZKP vulnerabilities.
-This repo includes one vulnerability in the following DSL:
+This repo includes 11 vulnerabilities in the following DSLs:

-* Circom
+* Circom (11)

 # Sources